kahunacohen/real-world-fp/README.md

 }
 ```

-It's not pure because it reads from the file-system.
-What if the file isn't there, or doesn't have the right permissions?
-The function won't always return the same result given the path input.
-It depends on data outside of the function itself.
+This function is not pure because it performs side effects--reading data from the file-system.
+What if the file isn't there, or the file doesn't have the right permissions?
+What if someone changes the content in the file specified by `path`?
+The function isn't guarenteed to return the same result given the same file path input.
+It depends on factors external to the function.

 Also note, that it's imperative, meaning reading the function reads like a recipe of how to achieve the specific goal instead of a specification.